 You could dine at a different restaurant in Seminyak every night and still not run out of options.
-Our favourites in the area are the classy Sarong for Asian fusion cuisine, Métis for an enchanting paddy setting and Ku De Ta, which does a mean steak and remains one of the best restaurants in not just Bali but all of Asia.
+Our favourites in the area are the classy Sarong for Asian fusion cuisine, and Métis for an enchanting paddy setting.

 But the options don’t end there.
 Jalan Laksmana (also known as Jalan Oberoi and Jalan Kayu Aya) is Bali’s fashionable Eat Street, offering plenty of high-end restaurants such as Nutmegs at Hu’u Bar.
 La Lucciola Restaurant is great for sunset drinks, as is The Breeze at The Samaya.
 Cocoon and Potato Head beach clubs are sophisticated seaside alternatives.
 We also like La Plancha, a popular rustic beach bar with good tapas, for its reasonably priced drinks and live music events.
 Nearby, dine out at the fabulous Petitenget, an iconic bar and restaurant on Jalan Petitenget, perfect for a casual lunch with the family or evening cocktails and dinner with friends.
 A short taxi ride will bring you to Sardine for elegant seafood, or Hog Wild in Bali, famous for barbecue ribs and wicked martinis.